papivot/pace-docs/Docker Fundamentals.md

 This message shows that your installation appears to be working correctly.
 ...
 ```
-Congratulations!!!
+Congratulations!
 You ran your first container.

 #### Step 2 - View running containers
 >`sudo docker ps -a`